XDGFX/ultrasonics/README.md

 **ultrasonics** uses plugins to interact with your favourite services.
 This means that functionality can be added by simply installing a new plugin.
 Each plugin may provide compatibility with a service, e.g. the official Spotify plugin links up to... well, Spotify of course.
 Other plugins provide additional functionality, such as merging playlists from more than one source.

-The overview of all included plugins can be found at #plugins.
+The overview of all included plugins can be found at [documentation incomplete].

 # Installation